asfadmin/Discovery-MkDocs/markdown-docs/asf_search/searching.en.md

     - List of specific group IDs.
 For some datasets, the group ID is the same as the scene name.
 For others, such as Sentinel-1, the group ID is unique for a group of scenes.
     - Example:
         - groupID='S1A_IWDV_0112_0118_037147_150'

+- <span style="color: #236192; font-size: 20px;">jointObservation</span>
+    - Used for NISAR dataset.
+Specifies if products are simultaneous L- and S-band acquisitions.
+True is used for simultaneous acquisitions.
+    - Example:
+        - jointObservation=True
+    - Values:
+        - True, False

 - <span style="color: #236192; font-size: 20px;">lookDirection</span>
     - Left or right direction of data acquisition.
 You may specify a single value.